 Managed investment options

-If you want to invest in stock indexes, but don’t want to select which ones or manage them going forward, you can choose to invest with a robo-advisor.
+If you want to invest in stock indexes, but don’t want to select which ones or manage them going forward, you can choose to invest with the best robo-advisors.

 As an example, Betterment will invest your account in index funds that cover the US total stock market, US value stocks for large-, medium-, and small-cap stocks, international developed and emerging markets stocks, and several bond index funds.
 They’ll give you complete market diversification through a portfolio of a handful of index-based funds.